Pecan Praline Sandies Cookie Recipe

-- Chop your pecans prior to creating the praline.
+- Chop your nuts prior to creating the dough for the pecan praline cookies.
 This will ensure all your pecans are coated with the caramel.

 - Complete the process of caramelizing the pecans prior to mixing the cookie dough.
 At least 20 minutes is required for the pecans to cool.

 - Start by adding 66 grams (1/3 cups) of granulated sugar to a heavy-bottomed saucepan.
 Add 2 tablespoons of water and stir to combine taking care not to get sugar on the side of the pan.